Skip to a section:

 Authors should use the Manuscript Central website for manuscript submissions.

-Submissions should be in word document format (please do not send as a PDF).
-The page count for the manuscript in its entirety—including abstract; references; and accompanying figures, tables, or appendices—should not exceed 22 pages.
+Submissions should be in Microsoft Word document format (please do not send as a PDF).
+The page count for the manuscript in its entirety—including abstract; references; and accompanying figures, tables, or appendices—should not exceed 27 pages.
 Submit the manuscript file(s) using 1-inch margins, double-spaced paragraphs, and 12-point Times New Roman font.

 Provide a cover letter which includes the corresponding author's contact information and a cover sheet with the name, position title, and the affiliation of each author.
 The next page should include the manuscript title and abstract, limited to 120 words, followed by the body, references, and any tables/figures.
 As appropriate, a statement regarding approval by the Institutional Review Board should be included in the manuscript body.